nathangchay/a-way-out/README.md

 # A Way Out

-A React App project created by Trystan Dowd and Nathan Chay for CS 476 at the University of Regina
+An incremental escape game by Trystan Dowd and Nathan Chay for CS 476 - Software Development Project.
+Built with React for UI and Firebase for user authorization and game data storage.